Part 1: Aiming For Euphoria With ALA Chelation

 - Mercury often interferes with the metabolism of sulphur foods.
 According to Cutler a “high sulphur” person may need to limit the ALA dose amount and/or limit sulphur foods (like dairy, eggs, garlic, cabbage, broccoli, cauliflower with free thiols.)
 To figure this out, test plasma cysteine – if high, avoid, if low, continue eating.
 (Read molybdenum info in Part 2.)

 - It took a lot of time for me to research and purchase ALA and the support supplements that I was not already taking.
 And then more time to trial the new support supplements to make sure they didn’t cause any negative reactions.
-If interested in more info, please read: Part 2: Chelating ALA: Procuring Supplies & Resources.
+I write about this in: Part 2: Chelating ALA: Procuring Supplies & Resources.

 When Not To Chelate